Recovery from addiction meets global pandemic: Ten ways to stay safe, sane and sober.

 1. Life on life’s terms.

-There is no way around it, over it or under it, the only way is through.
+There is no way around it over it or under it, the only way is through.
 We cannot control what life throws at us but we can choose how we face the challenge.

 In recovery, people must learn to cope with the sometimes devastating blows that life delivers without the use of substances to numb them and so too in this pandemic, we need to learn to walk alongside difficult situations instead of running from them.

-Kahlil Gibran, the author of the prophet says “There can be no joy without sorrow” and if we think about this we may realize that we most enjoy the sunshine after a few days of heavy rain.
+Kahlil Gibran, the author of the prophet says “There can be no joy without sorrow” and if we think about this we may realise that we most enjoy the sunshine after a few days of heavy rain.

 Resilience in the face of current adversity will serve us all well now and in the future beyond this pandemic.